ipc2023-htn/ipc2023-htn.github.io/index.md

 The number of submissions per participant (natural person who participates) is limited to **three** per track.
 That means that any person may only be named as a "participant" for at most three submission per track.
 This limit applies to the number of configurations and not codebases.
 I.e. the limit is already reached if a participant submits one codebase that is used for three configurations in one track.

+After some discussion we have decided to update and clarify the submission rules as follows (on 24-02-2023):

+Authors are allowed to submit an arbitrary number – within reason – of different planning systems per track.
+Two planning systems are considered different if the relevant codebase, i.e., the parts of the code that are actually being executed, differs substantially, as judged by the organizers.
+(This allows, e.g., for submitting different planning approaches as separate planning systems even if they are part of a common software.)

+For each planning system submitted, a maximum of **three** different configurations may be submitted.

+A modification of somebody else's HTN planning system is a valid submission if and only if the original author(s) have been made aware of the submission and are consenting.

 ## Organizers
  - [Ron Alford](ronwalf@volus.net) (MITRE)
  - [Dominik Schreiber](dominik.schreiber@kit.edu) (Karlsruhe Institute of Technology)